namratade97/Data-Science-Projects/README.md

   - **Description**: This project is inspired by the AMIA challenge in Kaggle, where the aim is to use chest radiographs to identify and categorise thoracic anomalies.
 In this case, we have used a YOLO-based deep learning framework for the said task.
 We expect the model to identify abnormalities in images with a bounding box around each instance, and classify their respective types (including a ”No Finding” class, where the model does not recognize any abnormality in a given image).

 - **`PTB Time Series/`**
   - **Description**: This project was in collaboration with PTB (Physikalisch-Technische Bundesanstalt), where we tried to solve the problem of Energy price forecasting with data provided by PTB.
-We perform EDA on the dataset and explore multiple Time-Series models, as well as ML models to see which fits best.
+We perform EDA and Feature Engineering on the dataset and explore multiple Time-Series models, as well as ML models to see which fits best.

 - **`Parkinson's_Disease_Prediction_From_Audio/`**
   - **Description**: This project features Parkinson’s Disease Prediction using live voice recording analysis with a Random Forest Regressor.
 The results are also integrated through a Flask application where users can record their voice and get the assessment in a web interface.